Nashville takes the science of entertainment seriously, making it a lively place to visit year-round.

 A red kayak sits a the side of a lake on a sunny day

-May and June might be the best months to visit Nashville for good weather © Malcolm MacGregor / Getty Images
+May and June might be the best months to visit Nashville for good weather.
+Malcolm MacGregor/Getty Images

 May and June (plus October) are the best times for great weather

 Nashville sits within the subtropical climate zone – which means it gets all the weather, all the time – but with some careful planning, you can vastly improve the odds of a pleasant, storm-free trip to Music City.
 May and June are in that glorious window between the severe weather common in the springtime (March and April make up the core of tornado season) and the oppressive heat and humidity of late summer.
-These months offer perfect patio weather, leafy green trees and blooming flowers, and plenty of sunshine – early summer is Nashville at its best.

-For those who like a bit of crispness in the air, October is also an amazing time to visit weather-wise; the leaves turn brilliant oranges and reds, rain is scarce and the summer heat is a thing of the past.
+For those who like a bit of crispness in the air, October is also an amazing time to visit weather-wise; the leaves turn brilliant oranges and reds, rain is scarce, and the summer heat is a thing of the past.

-May to September is the best time for music
+May through September is best for music

-Musical artists carry on their tours through the fall, and September invites an element of local charm with the long running music festival Live on the Green and the beloved Americana Fest that takes over stages around the city.
+Musical artists carry on their tours through the fall, and September invites an element of local charm with the long-running music festival Live on the Green and the beloved Americana Fest that takes over stages around the city.

-In general, we wouldn’t call Nashville a budget destination, but hotel prices and airfares do decrease in the winter months after the winter holiday season concludes.
-While winter travel may seem unappealing at first, the “cold” months here are generally mild (albeit a bit soggy) and it’s a great time to see Nashville’s cultural offerings without having to battle the crowds – getting into restaurants will be easier, ride-hailing transport options will be cheaper and the city takes on a bit of a “locals only” atmosphere.
+While winter travel may seem unappealing at first, the “cold” months here are generally mild (albeit a bit soggy), and it’s a great time to see Nashville’s cultural offerings without having to battle the crowds – getting into restaurants will be easier, ride-hailing transport options will be cheaper, and the city takes on a bit of a “locals only” atmosphere.

 Two people splash in the force of an fast-flowing waterfall